TheRenegadeCoder/sample-programs-website/sources/programs/baklava/piet/how-to-implement-the-solution.md

 [Victory Boogie-Woogie][1].
 He painted this in 1944 in expectation of victory in World War II.
 I chose this painting because its shape matches the output of the program.
-I copied it to the left and right just to fill in the empty spaces, and I thought it looks cool!
+I copied it to the left and right just to fill in the empty spaces, and I think it looks cool!

 ## Thanks